Interactive Video Programming

 Netflix set a new height for television with the launch of its first interactive movie called Black Mirror: Bandersnatch.

-In an interview with Hollywood reporter about how engaged viewers were, Netflix stated "they saw in the data that 94% of viewers were actively making choices"
+In an interview with Hollywood Reporter about how engaged viewers were, Netflix stated, "They saw in the data that 94% of viewers were actively making choices."

 Interactive video samples